httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 the user agent wishes to use to authenticate.
 This can for example be used to point to an entry into a server-side database of known keys.

+## The a Parameter {#parameter-a}

+The REQUIRED "a" (public key) parameter is a byte sequence that contains the public key used by the server to validate the signature provided by the client.
+This avoids key confusion issues (see {{SEEMS-LEGIT}}).

 ## The p Parameter {#parameter-p}

 The REQUIRED "p" (proof) parameter is a byte sequence that specifies the proof